-Bird watching is proliferate in the Eugene, Cascades & Coast region and you don't need to be an ornithologist to participate!
+Oregon bird watching is rewarding, and you don't need to be an ornithologist to participate!

 For adventurous birders, tree climbing expeditions can hoist you up 150 feet (45.72 m) into an old-growth forest canopy for a bird's eye view.
-Or visit Eugene's Cascades Raptor Center to learn how birds of prey are an important part of our eco-system.
-Every season offers new opportunities to view migrating or nesting birds or attend a birding event.
+Every season offers new opportunities to view migrating or nesting birds.

 Delta Old Growth Trail, Cascade Mountain Range OR 97413

 Heceta Head Lighthouse, Oregon Coast OR 97439